 Click through your website pages, especially those you want to track, and make sure that there are no bugs with the content of the pages: all images or videos are loading correctly, the buttons are responsive, etc.

 Open your Overloop account and navigate to Settings > Tracking: the page visit tracking status should be Verified.
 If it’s not verified, check if the tracking code is installed on the needed pages before the closing </body> tag.

 If you are sure that there are no technical issues, go on with the following advice set.

 Optimize your website

-Try to reproduce your prospects’ journey – starting with the link they received in an email from your workflow to the last page that you track (be it the purchase confirmation, or signup, or filling in a form, etc.).
-Look at your website through your prospects’ eyes and answer these questions:
+Try to reproduce your contacts’ journey – starting with the link they received in an email from your workflow to the last page that you track (be it the purchase confirmation, signup, or filling in a form, etc.).
+Look at your website through your contacts’ eyes and answer these questions: